mmmiiinnnggg/mmmiiinnnggg.github.io/index.md

 ## Awards

+> ### Chinese Government Scholarship
+> Dec 2021
+> Granted to talented young students to support their studies in Russia.

 > ### Student representative spokesman for the commencement ceremony
 > Jun 2021
+> - Honored to have a speech representing class-of-2017 in the commencement ceremony

 > ### "SMBU-star" Scholarship Award
 > Jun 2021
-> - Award the student with excellent overall academic performance in bacholar time
+> - Awarded to the student with excellent overall academic performance in bacholar time.

-> ### SMBU Academic Scholarship
-> Sep 2017 - Jan 2021
-> - Award the student for best 10% academic performance of 1 semester in faculty
-> - got 6 times in 8 semesters

 > ### Alibaba Global Mathematics Competition
 > May 2021, finalist